Chair, 2013-14: Brian Borovsky, surface physics and friction

-Faculty, 2012-13: Brian Borovsky, surface physics and friction; David Dahl, condensed-matter theory; Jay Demas, biological physics; Jason Engbrecht, positron physics and robotics; Robert Jacobel, geophysics, ice and climate interactions; Amy Kolan, mathematical physics, statistical mechanics; Amy Larsen, condensed matter physics
+Faculty, 2013-14: David Dahl, condensed-matter theory; Jay Demas, biological physics; Jason Engbrecht, positron physics and robotics; Robert Jacobel, geophysics, ice and climate interactions; Amy Kolan, mathematical physics, statistical mechanics; Amy Larsen, condensed matter physics; David Nitz, atomic physics

 Physics is the study of how and why things work — from the minute world of the atomic nucleus to the universe itself — within the context of a few fundamental laws.
 The goal of the physics curriculum is to acquaint students with basic natural phenomena and with the quantitative methods of experimentation and theoretical analysis through which we come to understand them.
 It provides an excellent preparation for students planning a technical career in physics, engineering, astronomy or related interdisciplinary programs (biophysics, geophysics, materials science, chemical physics, etc.).
 In addition, physics supports the background training of biologists, chemists, environmental scientists, and computer scientists.
 Undertaking a liberal arts physics program enables students to become technically literate scientists who have a broad understanding of the world and can communicate well.